-WA Supreme Court rules on ‘wrongful life’ case
+Court: Extraordinary damages OK in ‘wrongful life’ case

 SEATTLE (AP) — The Washington Supreme Court says that under state law, it’s OK for judges to award extraordinary damages in so-called “wrongful life” cases where a child has birth defects or disabilities that require extensive care.

-The unanimous decision Thursday came in the case of a woman who became pregnant in 2011 after a federally funded health clinic mistakenly gave her a flu vaccine instead of the contraceptive Depo-Provera.
+The unanimous decision Thursday came in the case of a woman who became pregnant in 2011 after a federally funded health clinic mistakenly gave her a shot of flu vaccine instead of the contraceptive Depo-Provera.
 Her child was born with a condition that causes cognitive delays, slowed speech and language skills, epilepsy and vision problems.

-Following a 2020 trial, U.S. District Judge Robert Lasnik awarded the child and her parents, Yesenia Pacheco and Luis Lemus, $10 million — $7.5 million for her medical, educational and other expenses and $2.5 million in damages for her parents.
+Following a trial in 2020, U.S. District Judge Robert Lasnik awarded the child, Sandra, and her parents, Yesenia Pacheco and Luis Lemus, $10 million — $7.5 million for her medical, educational and other expenses, and $2.5 million in damages for her parents.

-The federal government was ordered to pay the damages because the Neighborcare clinic is federally funded and serves low-income patients.
+The federal government was ordered to pay the damages because the Neighborcare clinic is federal funded and serves low-income patients.

 The Justice Department appealed to the 9th U.S. Circuit Court of Appeals.
 It argued that because the woman did not seek birth control specifically to prevent the birth of a child with congenital defects, that wasn’t a foreseeable outcome of the clinic’s negligence.
 Nor were the child’s disabilities caused by the clinic’s negligence, the DOJ claimed.